RTBF: History

-In mid-January 2010, RTBF adopted the new branding of RTBF.be in its main logo.
-The change was made because of the growing importance of new media; the ".be" suffix stresses these new developments.
+In mid-January 2010, the RTBF adopted the new branding of RTBF.be in its main logo.
+The change was made because of the growing importance of new media; the ".be" suffix stressed those new developments.

-On 11 June 2013, RTBF was one of the few European public broadcasters to join in condemning the closure of Greece's public broadcaster, ERT.
+On 11 June 2013, the RTBF was one of the few European public broadcasters to join in condemning the closure of Greece's public broadcaster, ERT.

 By 2011, the analogue systems for RTBF.be were planned to be phased out for Wallonia.

 Bye Bye Belgium

-On 13 December 2006, at 20:21 CET (19:21 UTC), RTBF replaced an edition of its regular current affairs programme Questions à la Une with a fake special news report in which it was claimed that Flanders had proclaimed independence, effectively dissolving the Belgian state.
-The programme had been preceded by a caption reading "This may not be fiction", which was repeated intermittently as a subtitle to the images on screen.
+On 13 December 2006, at 20:21 CET (19:21 UTC), the RTBF replaced an edition of its regular current affairs programme Questions à la Une with a fake special news report in which it was claimed that Flanders had proclaimed independence, effectively dissolving the Belgian state.
+The programme had been preceded by a caption reading "This may not be fiction", which was repeated intermittently as a subtitle to the images on the screen.
 After the first half-hour of the 90-minute broadcast, however – by which point RTBF.be's response line had been flooded with calls – this was replaced with a caption reading "This is fiction".

 The video featured images of news reporters standing in front of the Flemish Parliament, while Flemish separatists waved the flag of Flanders behind them.
 Off to the side, Francophone and Belgian nationalists were waving Belgian flags.
 The report also featured footage of King Albert and Queen Paola getting on a military jet to Congo, a former Belgian colony.

-RTBF justified the hoax on the grounds that it raised the issue of Flemish nationalism, but others felt that it raised the issue of about how much the public can trust the press.
+The RTBF justified the hoax on the grounds that it raised the issue of Flemish nationalism, but others felt that it raised the issue of how much the public can trust the press.

+Controversies

+In September 2024, French Community of Belgium Minister of Media Jacqueline Galant criticized RTBF for airing a segment titled "How to be less racist?", which in her opinion was biased and lacked pluralism.
+Galant was in turn criticized by the European Federation of Journalists for alleged editorial interference.

+RTBF notably caused controversy in January 2025 by delaying the broadcast of Donald Trump's second inaugural speech by two minutes, in order to prevent the live broadcast of statements inciting hatred.
+The decision was condemned as censorship by Reformist Movement party leader Georges-Louis Bouchez and prompted an investigation from Galant.